mickymacirl/CI-P2-Fruit/README.md

 ## User Goals

 * Visually attractive game website.
-* Easy to navigate the website.
+* It is easy to navigate the website.
-* Display moves and time easily.
+* Can see my moves and time easily.

 ## User Stories